ClaudioKamoda/Studies/README.md

 ### Pure Javascript (JS)

 Folder that contains some javascript codes testing functions to have a better understanding of the language.

+### Pomodoro Clock (HTML, CSS, JS)

+Implementation of a Pomodoro Clock with vanilla Javascript.